lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 ### Flash Protocol Controller Description

 The flash protocol controller uses a simple FIFO interface to communicate between the software and flash physical controller.
-There is a read fifo for read operations, and a program fifo for program operations.
+There is a read FIFO for read operations, and a program FIFO for program operations.
 Note, this means flash can be read both through the controller and the main bus interface.
 This may prove useful if the controller wishes to allocate specific regions to HW FSMs only, but is not a necessary feature.